Jbleezy/BO2-Reimagined/README.md

 * Added teammate head icons
 * Added kill feed (includes downs, revives, and bleed outs)
 * Added player kills on scoreboard (replaces headshots)
-* Added new audio when enemy players bleed out
 * Spawn points are assigned to a team
 * Properly restores dual wield weapon left clip ammo, alternative weapon ammo, and equipment on respawn
 * Can only spectate own team